ooddle

 Loneliness is not just a feeling.
 It shows up in your blood pressure, your immune system, and your lifespan.

 The Surgeon General has called loneliness an epidemic.
 The research is clear that prolonged isolation is one of the most under-discussed health risks of our time.
-The good news is that the science also points to small, repeatable moves that rebuild connection without requiring you to overhaul your social life.
+The good news is that the science also points to small, repeatable moves that rebuild connection without requiring you to overhaul your social life or move to a commune.

 What Loneliness Actually Is

 Loneliness is the gap between the connection you want and the connection you have.
 It is not the same as being alone.
 People can feel lonely in crowds and content in solitude.
-The body responds to that gap with stress signals.
+The body responds to that gap with stress signals, regardless of how many followers you have or how many meetings fill your week.

 Why It Hits the Body So Hard